 The Russian Orbital Station (ROS) will not just be a new space station, but a project focused on long-term operation.
-The uniqueness of ROS lies in its fundamentally new modular architecture, which allows replacing outdated or failed elements, unlike the International Space Station (ISS).
+The uniqueness of the ROS lies in its fundamentally new modular architecture, which allows replacing outdated or failed elements, unlike the International Space Station (ISS).
 This was announced by Ilya Zheleznov, a leading engineer at RSC Energia.

 The first ROS module is planned to be launched into orbit in three years.
 For this, the Angara-A5M launch vehicle will be used.

-Read more on the topic:
+Read materials on the topic:

 Astronauts will have limited manned flights to the ROS due to radiation

-Cosmonauts are increasingly forced to repair the ISS instead of doing science — Roscosmos
+Astronauts are increasingly forced to repair the ISS instead of doing science — Roscosmos

 Russian cosmonauts are actively involved in the creation of the future ROS